|

 you ever eaten seafood?"

-veggie food.
-My friend Dafydd's mum makes a great stew made of fresh mussels.
+from veggie food.
+My friend Dafydd’s mum makes a great stew made

-Takes ages to do.
-She has to wash them for yonks in clean water."
+of fresh mussels.
+It takes ages to do.
+She has to wash them for yonks

 "The water supply is contaminated!"

-full for us to drink while we're working.
-Jasmin and Alec went down very
+a barrel full for us to drink while we’re working.
+Jasmin and Alec

-world.
-We've probably all got a build up of melatonin to begin with that
+weird world.
+We’ve probably all got a build up of melatonin to begin

-needed to be naturally released.
-Add the contaminated water and their
+with that needed to be naturally released.
+Add the contaminated water

-brains got overloaded with it.
-They're ok now, though.
-They weren't out
+and their brains got overloaded with it.
+They’re ok now, though.

 "Good.
 What about me?"

-it, you'll probably fall asleep on the spot.
-But don't worry.
-I'll catch
+you from it, you’ll probably fall asleep on the spot.
+But don’t

 "As long as I wake up from it," she told him.